Contributing

 Try to use semantic line breaks: split lines by idea instead of reflowing words.
 This helps reading diff, handling conflicts when rebasing.

-Building RPM packages for RHEL and compatible clones requires Docker and Docker Compose for isolation.
-Uploading to Dalibo Labs requires internal project yum-labs and access.
+Building packages for RHEL, Debian and compatible clones requires Docker and Docker Compose for isolation.

-UI and agent each has packaging/rpm directory with a Makefile and scripts to build RPM packages.
-Use build-rhel<version> make target like this:
+UI and agent each have packaging/nfpm/ directory with a Makefile and scripts to build DEB and RPM packages.

-Building Debian Package
+Building Debian Package¶

-Building debian packages requires Docker and Docker Compose for isolation.
-For signing, you need the devscripts package and a GPG private key.
-For uploading, you require dput.
+For signing changes, you need the devscripts package and a GPG private key.

-Define environment variables DEBFULLNAME and DEBEMAIL. mkchanges.sh scripts signs changes with your GPG key matching these environment variables.
+mkchanges.sh scripts signs changes with your GPG key matching these environment variables.

-Testing with Grafana
+Testing with Grafana¶

 temBoard exposes /metrics in OpenMetric format.
 Development environment includes Prometheus and Grafana preconfigured with authenticated access and file-based service discovery.
 You only need a couple of steps to view temBoard metrics in Grafana.

-• Start development temBoard UI and at lease one of agent0 or agent1.
+- Start development temBoard UI and at lease one of agent0 or agent1.

-• Generate Prometheus targets using make prom-targets.
+- Generate Prometheus targets using

-• Go to development Grafana import page.
+make prom-targets. - Go to development Grafana import page.

-• Import Dashboard ID 1860 (Node Exporter Full) or 9628 (PostgreSQL Database).
+- Import Dashboard ID 1860 (Node Exporter Full) or 9628 (PostgreSQL Database).

-• Now wait a few minutes that Prometheus scrapes data.
+- Now wait a few minutes that Prometheus scrapes data.
 Scrape interval is 1 minute.

-temBoard exposes only a subset of metrics from node_exporter and postgres_exporter, plus a set of custom metrics prefixed with x, e.g. xpg_wal_files_bytes_total.
-Thus a lot of panel will show N/A.
+postgres_exporter, plus a set of custom metrics prefixed with x, e.g.

-Prometheus also watch dev/prometheus/targets/custom.yaml files for hand written targets.
+Prometheus also watch dev/prometheus/targets/custom.yaml files for hand

 Releasing a new version of temBoard requires write access to master branch on main repository and Dalibo Labs YUM and APT repositories.